grpc/proposal/A16-binary-logging.md

 // grpc-trace-bin is managed by low level client side mechanisms
 // inaccessible from the application level.
 On server side, the
 // header is just a normal metadata key.
-// The pair will not count towards the size limit, message Metadata {
+// The pair will not count towards the size limit. message Metadata {
   repeated MetadataEntry entry = 1;
 }